 Arapahoe Basin

 Some people may be surprised to find an Ikon Pass and Mountain Collective resort on a list of affordable ski resorts.
 However, Arapahoe Basin often has lift tickets for less than $100.
 The caveat is that you’ll need to purchase them in advance and online.
-In fact lift tickets aren’t sold at A-Basin.
-If you’re going to be skiing more than one day, then consider one of Arapahoe Basin’s multi-day packs without blackout days.
+In fact, lift tickets aren’t sold at A-Basin.
+If you’re going to be skiing for more than one day, then consider one of Arapahoe Basin’s multi-day packs without blackout days.
 A 3-day pack comes out to $86 per day, a 4-day pack comes out to $77 per day, and a 5-day pack is $68 per day.
 Even with 3 days of skiing, you’ll just scratch the surface of its 1,428 acres of skiable terrain and 2,530 feet of vertical.

 » View Arapahoe Basin Lodging Options